facebookresearch/pytext/pytext/docs/source/hack_on_pytext.rst

 		$ source activation_venv
 		(pytext) $ ./install_deps

-Next Install the PyTorch Preview using Pip using the instructions on https://pytorch.org, making sure to match your OS and GPU situation
+Next Install the PyTorch using Pip using the instructions on https://pytorch.org, making sure to match your OS and GPU situation
 Once you're done with that, you can run the tests with::

 		(pytext) $ ./run_tests